Vagraw11/starter-academic/content/authors/admin/_index.md

 ---

 Hello!
-I am a graduate student specializing in Imaging and Biophotonics.
+I am a graduate student specializing in imaging and biophotonics.
 I specifically work on understanding the role of 3D genome architecture in stem cells to enhance regenerative outcomes.
-As a researcher, I have been trained in imaging, specifically with Electron Microscopy (EM), and performing functional genomics experiments.
+As a researcher, I have been trained in chromatin imaging and performing functional genomics experiments.
 An important part of my job is to creatively design experiments to test a given hypothesis and interpret data using suitable visualization tools.

 Outside the lab, I spend my time reading non-fiction books and enjoy abstract painting.
 Additionally, I like capturing the beauty of nature (with my Google Pixel) as I am biking to work.